jobrouter/php-rest-client/docs/usage.rst

    used.

 #.
 Lines 8-11: Define a :ref:`ClientConfiguration <api-clientconfiguration>`
-   object with the base URL, the username and the password for your JobRouter installation.
+   object with the base URL, the username and the password for your JobRouter® installation.

 #.
 Line 13: Overrides the default lifetime of the JSON Web Token in seconds.